Table of Contents

 Any person or their loved one will never be paid enough to cover the extent of injuries if they are a partially at-fault driver themselves.

 Alcohol and, more recently, marijuana has caused their fair share of scooter accidents and others.
 In the United States, 28 people die due to crashes caused by drunk driving.
 Although the number of people dying in the country due to drunk driving has come down since the all-time high figures in 1982, it is still a considerable number.
 Modernly, we see more than 10,140 people losing their lives.
-Was someone you know killed, yet no one has paid for their share of liability?
+Was someone you know killed, yet no one has paid for their share of the liability?

 In California, injuries fell over the past few years, but fatalities rose considerably.
 In 2020, 941 drivers lost their lives due to DUI accidents.
 The California Highway Patrol did not have any explanation for the increase in the number of DUI fatalities across the state.